datacamp/rdocs-light/README.md

 - Load rdocs-light.min.js in your webpage.
 - Call `rdl.initRDocsLight();` on page load

+### Auto Link to Rdocumentation
+- Tags with the `data-mini-rdoc` attribute can be automatically changed to link to the documentation.
+- Can also be used standzlone (without initiating RDocsLight
+- Call `rdl.autoLink();`

 ### Options
 #### Auto Pinning
 - Whether or not the widget is pinned automatically.